Four more Australian Open participants infected with COVID-19

-MELBOURNE (Reuters) - Four more Australian Open participants, including one player, have been recorded with COVID-19 infections and more cases may come to light as testing continues, officials said on Monday.
+MELBOURNE (Reuters) - More players were forced into hard quarantine ahead of the Australian Open with officials confirming on Monday that four additional participants, including an athlete, tested positive for COVID-19 among those arriving in Melbourne.

-Health authorities in Victoria state have now reported nine infections among passengers that arrived in Melbourne on charter flights for the Feb.
-8-21 Australian Open.
+Health authorities in Victoria state have now reported nine infections among passengers who arrived on charter flights for the Feb.
+8-21 Australian Open and officials said more cases may come to light as testing continues.

 “All four are associated with the tennis, and they’re all tucked away safely in hotel quarantine,” Victoria state premier Daniel Andrews told reporters of the new cases.